 - How long is the commute?

-- Commute time is subject to bus stop and traffic conditions.
-For example, in 2016-2017, the Central Queens Elementary bus runs about an hour in the morning from the first stop in Forest Hills to school and about half an hour from the last stop in Forest Hills to school.
-The afternoon commute takes a slightly less time.
+Commute time is subject to bus stop and traffic conditions.
+For example, Central Queens Lower Divisionbuses have several stops in Forest Hills with stops ranging from 25-50 minutes to school, slightly shorter in the afternoon.
+Middle school buses tend to run a little longer.
 Schedules will vary year to year as routes are adjusted to reflect ridership changes.

 - Is there a matron on the bus?

 In the past, we have used matrons on the Central Queens Lower Division buses, which have the highest ridership; the upper division route does not use a matron; and smaller routes, including the Brooklyn route, has not used a matron due to lower ridership.
 This may change over time as ridership changes.